-Now, unobserved confounders between X and Y are allowed, as long as you’re able to find an instruments Z that affects X, but which is unrelated to Y. In that case, Z creates exogenous variation in X that can be leveraged to estimate X‘s causal effect.
+Now, unobserved confounders between X and Y are allowed, as long as you’re able to find an instruments Z that affects X, but which doesn’t affect Y directly (other than through X).
+In that case, Z creates exogenous variation in X that can be leveraged to estimate X‘s causal effect.
 (Because of the exogonous variation in X induced by Z, we also call this IV setup a surrogate experiment, by the way.)

 Great, so we have found a way forward if we’re not 100% sure that we’ve accounted for all unobserved confounders.
 Instead of a propensity score matching, we can simply resort to an IV estimator.